basuabhirup/yume-the-band/README.md

 # yume-the-band
 This is a professional project for Yume: An Indo-Japanese Band.
-The primary wireframe & mocktype was designed by [Anusha Banerjee](https://github.com/anushabanerjee) and subsequently developed by [AbhirupBasu](https://github.com/basuabhirup).
+The primary wireframe & mocktype was designed by [Anusha Banerjee](https://github.com/anushabanerjee).
+Then the website was coded & developed by [Abhirup Basu](https://github.com/basuabhirup).